 Chef Mickey’s is one restaurant we recommend everyone try at least once!
-It’s not necessarily a buffet we have to visit time and time again, as the experience here is more memorable than the food.
+It’s not necessarily a buffet; we have to revisit time and time, as the experience here is more memorable than the food.
 Chef Mickey’s has a true American buffet for breakfast, brunch, and dinner and delivers a very large buffet for the volume of guests that pour through here.
-The food is great but not fantastic.
-What is fantastic however is that guests will be visited by five extremely popular Disney characters including Mickey Mouse, Minnie Mouse, Pluto, Donald Duck, and Goofy.
+The food is excellent but not fantastic.
+What is fantastic, however, is that guests will be visited by five extremely popular Disney characters, including Mickey Mouse, Minnie Mouse, Pluto, Donald Duck, and Goofy.
 If the characters aren’t enough, the location of Chef Mickey’s is perfectly situated in the Contemporary Resort, just below the Monorail.
 Chances are while you dine, you’ll see the Monorail sail through the resort multiple times.
-Reservations here go FAST so book 180-days in advance to see Chef Mickey!
+Reservations here go FAST, so book 180-days in advance to see Chef Mickey!

 8 – Hollywood and Vine @ Hollywood Studios Theme Park